Integrated transport schemes

 A Local Cycling and Walking Infrastructure Plan (LCWIP) represents a strategic approach by government to identify improvements for cycling and walking networks that are needed in a specified area over a long-term period, typically ten years.

-The Swindon LCWIP, which is formally adopted, sets out an initial pool of 23 high quality infrastructure schemes to improve and increase usage of the strategic network in the borough.
-This includes identifying corridors for improving the provision across Swindon town centre, links to the expansion areas as well as communities in the rural-urban-periphery, principally Highworth and Wroughton.
-There are also cross-boundary connections to settlements in neighbouring local authorities.
+This version of the plan set out an initial pool of 23 high quality infrastructure schemes to improve and increase usage of the strategic network in the borough.
+This includes identifying corridors for improving the provision across Swindon town centre, links to the expansion areas as well as the communities in the rural-urban-periphery, principally Highworth and Wroughton.

 - Build a Better Swindon: